 - The BattleTanx games on Nintendo 64 and PlayStation had a plague wipe out 99% of the female population.
 The remainder were dubbed QueenLords and the remaining men fight over them with tanks.
 The sequel reveals the plague was unleashed by Cassandra, a psychic who wanted to weed out any females unable to use The Edge.

-- In Mass Effect, the krogan were hit by a Depopulation Bomb that causes 99.9% of births to be stillborn (amazingly, this actually stabilizes the krogan birthrate).
+- The krogan were hit by a Depopulation Bomb that causes 99.9% of births to be stillborn (amazingly, this actually stabilizes the krogan birthrate).
 As a result, females who can reliably bring larger litters to term are considered extremely valuable, and to prevent themselves from becoming pawns of the tribes, women have segregated themselves into single-sex clans.
 One planet is mentioned to have once been the main base of a notorious female krogan warlord, who was one of the last women around who could reliably bear living offspring - and who parlayed that into a position of enormous power, gathering a literal armada of male krogan to her banner.

-- Also the salarians.
-The race is 90% male, but they rarely wield political power.
+- For salarians, the race is 90% male, but they rarely wield political power.
 The females wield the highest ranks through being clan matriarchs.
 This is subverted for the salarians, however, because the females closely regulate the gender of their children, enforcing the 90/10 ratio.
 There's a logical reason for their doing so, as well.
 Salarians are "haplo-diploid oviparous" reproducers.
 Basically, females lay eggs frequently (at least once a year, if not more), even without any sexual contact; unfertilised eggs hatch as males, fertilised eggs hatch as females.
 This is balanced by a 40-year lifespan, but the salarian colonies still tend to require careful self-regulation to avoid overpopulation.

 - The Fallout series' Vault 69 had with in 999 women and one man.
 The women fought and killed each other over the sole male.
 There is also Vault 68, with 999 men and one woman, but what happened within it is unknown.